tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'AMENDED implies that a change is being proposed to some existing non-empty value.
+''|'AMENDED implies that a change is being proposed to some existing non-empty value.
 Amendments do not provide bdqffdq:hasResponseResult object properties.
 Proposed changes will be in a bdqffdq:hasResponseResultValue data property.'

 ********************